dhruvrajan/community/sigs/jvm/rfcs/20200126-tensorflow-data.md

 #### Transformations on Existing Datasets

-Transformed datasets can be created from existing datasets.
+Once a dataset has been created from a data source it can be transformed by calling methods on the `Dataset` object.
 For example, to group elements in the above dataset into batches of size `2`, use `Dataset.batch(int batchSize)`:

 ```java
 dataset = dataset.batch(2)
 ```

-The call to `.batch` (as with the other transformations) returns a new dataset object, to allow chaining of these transformations.
+Dataset transformations alter both the values and shapes of the original elements, and return a *new* `Dataset` object.

+In this case, the original dataset had 4 elements of shape `[features: (3,) labels: (1,)]`.
+Once the `.batch` transformation is applied, the new dataset has 2 elements (batches) of shape `[features: (2, 3), labels: (2, 1)]`.

 Similar transformations include `.skip`, `.take`, `.map`, `.filter`, etc.